 So far we have talked about the basics of these two types of bulbs.
 Now let us dig a little deeper and understand the difference between LED and CFL bulbs:

 - LED bulbs refer to artificial lighting devices that use tiny solid-state semiconductors to produce light.
-On the other hand, CFL bulbs connote the lighting device that uses electrical discharge to induce the gases present in the tube, that releases UV light, that affects the phosphor to produce bright visible light.
+On the other hand, CFL bulbs connote the lighting device that uses electrical discharge to induce the gases present in the tube, which releases UV light, that affects the phosphor to produce bright visible light.

 - When it comes to energy efficiency and cost-effectiveness, LED bulbs are a better choice than CFL bulbs.

-- Talking about the energy savings, LED bulbs save up to 80% in energy cost, which is significantly higher than CFL bulbs which save only up to 75% of the energy costs.
+- Talking about energy savings, LED bulbs save up to 80% in energy cost, which is significantly higher than CFL bulbs which save only up to 75% of the energy costs.

 - If we compare the yearly cost of the two types of bulbs.
 LED bulbs are economical in comparison to CFL bulbs.

 - CFL bulbs contain toxic mercury.
 As against, LED bulbs contain other harmful components like lead and nickel.